 Take Advantage of Chinese Buying Power

 China is an emerging eCommerce powerhouse, and merchants around the world are benefiting from Chinese consumers’ growing demand.
-It is estimated that 1/3 of online shoppers in China made an eCommerce purchase from a foreign website in 2015.
+According to a PFS Commerce cross-border report, 1/3 of online shoppers in China made an eCommerce purchase from a foreign website in 2015.
 The potential for revenue from the growing Chinese middle class is especially promising for fashion merchants.
 Last year, 43% of Chinese eCommerce cross-border shoppers purchased apparel & accessories.

 Not only does the Chinese market present a huge opportunity, but Riskified’s data also shows that over 93% of cross-border online fashion orders paid for with Chinese credit cards are legitimate.
 Luxury fashion merchants especially should be opening their doors to Chinese consumers.
 Nearly 99% of all high-end fashion purchases made with Chinese credit cards and shipping to the US are safely approved by Riskified.